Electron Spin Resonance of the Interacting Spinon Liquid

-Both the temperature $T$ and the Zeeman energy $g\mu_B H$ in our experiment are small, but not {\em very} small compared to $J$.
-In addition, some other small energy scales unaccounted for in~\eqref{EQ:RGflow} may be at play, such as the interchain interaction or the finite-size effects due to the impurities.
-This makes unambiguous detection of the RG flow of $u$ impossible.
-The experimentally found constant best-fit value of $\hbar u/a\simeq2.38 J$ is close to the upper limit of the RG result.
-This value is also very close to the one derived from the exact diagonalization of the spin-1/2 Heisenberg chain \cite{Eggert1996} (note that there $\hbar u/a$ is $2\pi \lambda_0 = 2.27 J$).

-We therefore conclude the obtained best-fit value of $u$ represents experimental determination of the {\em bare}, or the initial, value of the backscattering interaction in the Hamiltonian \eqref{eq:Hbs}.
-This situation is truly unique and qualitatively different from previous observations of the backscattering interaction in spin-1/2 chains, via low-$T$ behavior of the uniform spin susceptibility \cite{Motoyama1996} and nuclear magnetic relaxation rates measurements in Sr$_2$CuO$_3$ \cite{Takigawa1996}.
-In these experimental probes the interaction manifests itself via a weak $\ln(\Lambda/T)$ dependences \cite{Eggert1994,Takigawa1997,Barzykin2001} in which the bare value of $u$ enters only in the under-the-log high-energy cut-off $\Lambda$.
+Thus, the relative attenuation of the $\nu^{+}$ mode represents an additional confirmation of the validity of the interacting spinon description of \KCSOB.

-To summarize, the observed field induced evolution of the gaps between ESR-doublet components and Larmor frequency is very well fit by the model of interacting spinons.
+To summarize, the observed field evolution of the ESR spectrum is very well explained by the model of interacting spinons.